daveliepmann/vdquil/README.md

 a treemap")

 ### Attribution
-_This project is based on code and examples in Visualizing Data, First Edition by Ben Fry.
-Copyright 2008 Ben Fry, 9780596514556_
+This project is based on code and examples in *Visualizing Data, First Edition* by Ben Fry, copyright 2008 Ben Fry, 9780596514556*.